laminas/tutorials/docs/book/in-depth-guide/preparing-databases.md

 In the previous chapter, we created a `PostRepository` that returns some data from blog posts.
 While the implementation was adequate for learning purposes, it is quite impractical for real world applications; no one would want to modify the source files each time a new post is added!
-Fortunately, we an always turn to databases for the actual storage of posts; all we need to learn is how to interact with databases within our application.
+Fortunately, we can always turn to databases for the actual storage of posts; all we need to learn is how to interact with databases within our application.